Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Dog owners dealing with dogs affected by recurrent ear infections may very well know what a frustrating ordeal this can turn out to be.
 Indeed, perhaps there are not many medical maladies as frustrating as ear infections in dogs.
 Having worked alongside veterinarians for an animal hospital, I was quite used to getting phone calls from dog owners exasperated from their dog's ear infection.
 They often wanted an appointment scheduled ASAP in high hopes that their dog would stop that annoying ear scratching and head tilting for good.

-Owners of dogs with floppy ears, know how much these dogs may be prone to annoying infections.
+Owners of dogs with floppy ears know how much these dogs may be prone to annoying infections.
 Because the ears are down, they retain moisture and therefore create the ideal grounds for bacteria to thrive.
-Bathing such dogs often requires owners to place cotton balls in the ears, so to ensure they stay safely dry.
+Bathing such dogs often requires owners to place cotton balls in the ears to ensure they stay safely dry.

-Yet, ear infections at times may come regardless and they may not be easy to treat.
+However, ear infections at times may come regardless, and they may not be easy to treat.
 Some dogs seem to do well at first with treatment, but then that annoying infection at times comes back just like before.
 A round of antibiotics usually will do the trick, but often, this may not suffix.
-At times, steroids or ear drops with steroids may need to prescribed in order to bring down some swelling and with that, hopefully the dog may get some relief.
+At times, steroids or ear drops with steroids may need to prescribed in order to bring down some swelling.
+With that, hopefully the dog may get some relief.

-Dog owners therefore may be happy to learn that there is a product on the market that does not contain steroids but that can be equally effective for ear infections.
-Perhaps the best feature of all, is that this product does not require a prescription by the vet, rather it can be brought over the counter.
+Dog owners may be happy to learn that there is a product on the market that does not contain steroids, but that can be equally effective for ear infections.
+Perhaps the best feature of all is that this product does not require a prescription by the vet.
+It can be brought over the counter.

 - Bacterial Ear Infections